 A Vast Ocean – too much going on to bring it in line.
 No direction, currents of thought taking me in too many directions at once.

 On drought days I walk away.
 I do something different and don’t worry about the lack of writing.
-Taking time to live life and gather moments that lend to inspiration are just as important as writing.
+Taking time to live life and gather moments that lend experience to inspiration, are just as important as writing.
 It’s how the spring rains come or the fog lifts from the lake.